yngveha/FIAT/README.md

 The paper will be presented on the Reconfigurable Architectures Workshop (RAW) in Milano June 2025.
 Link to the paper in IEEE-Xplore will be posted here later.

+## Versions

+### GHDL
+The GHDL folder contains usage examples and the usecase, all set up for GHDL5.0.1, along with cocotb 1.9.2 and python 3.13.
+The usecase is updated to work with the newer python/numpy implementation.
+The usecase also features a couple fixes to run well with GHDL5.0.1.

+### Questa
+The questa folder contains usage examples and the usecase, all set up for Questa Sim-64 Version 2020.4 linux_x86_64 Oct 13 2020, along with cocotb 1.9.2 and python 3.11.
+It is possible to modify this to run using GHDL4.0.0 (se comments in code), but using the updated GHDL version is a better alternative.

 ## Usage examples
 This folder contains code examples that demonstrates FIAT-testing properties.
 These code examples are the full version of the code shown in the paper.